 Sorting out the false information

 Coyotes are not native east of the Mississippi river.
-It wasn't until about 1936 that they we able to migrate east over the bridges being built by humans.
-Coyotes are very adaptable, and they have few existing natural predators which is the primary reason they are terribly out of control.
-Coyotes will kill most mammals for food except panthers, bears, and wolves.
+It wasn't until about 1936 that they we able to migrate east over the bridges being built by humans as their only potential predators were being exterminated.
+The wolves and mountain lions that once roamed the eastern United States, more specifically the eastern cougar and red wolf, are now extinct in the east.
+Coyotes are very adaptable, and since they no longer have natural predators they are terribly out of control.
+Coyotes will kill most mammals for food except mountain lions, bears, and wolves.
 In areas such as where I live, there are NO predators of the coyote, consequently there is dire need for human intervention.
 There are other smaller mammals, such as the skunk and armadillo that coyotes don't usually bother as well.
 We have watched coyotes hunting within feet of skunks through our night vision equipment, although starvation could change that.

 Coyotes don't change their litter size depending upon how saturated an area is.
 The Humane Society website is full of quackery on this, which is repeated amoung other similar money grubbing sites, all without any factual based studies to prove the claims.
 It's made up like a bad fiction movie.
 This is a commonly repeated wives tale type of information for which there has never been any evidence presented in any form.
 We have found the exact opposite.
 After a good coyote kill we have to wait at least a year, maybe two or more, for repopulation of any noteable number.
 With an average litter size of six, it wouldn't take to long for pups in neighboring territories to migrate our way.
 It's also common sense.
 We have invested several thousand dollars in a lot of night vision equipment which we use to study the habits of coyotes, and that is what it takes to learn what they really do.